Timeline for Filing a Lawsuit and Receiving Compensation After a Car Accident

-At Ercolani Law Group, we understand car accidents are not only emotionally overwhelming but can also be financially burdensome.
+At Westlake Injury Law, we understand car accidents are not only emotionally overwhelming but can also be financially burdensome.
 We do not take this lightly, which is why we aggressively pursue the largest amount of compensation possible for each of our clients.
 If you have been injured in a car accident, contact our office at (805) 338-6880 for a free consultation.

 What Is the Average Time for a Car Accident Lawsuit?

 There is no average timeline for a car accident lawsuit.
 Every accident is different and, depending on several factors, may be settled quickly or could take a year or more to resolve.

 One important thing to remember is that early settlement offers from the insurance company rarely reflect the true value of the case.
 Accepting an early offer may mean that you are settling for less than your case is worth.

 The best way to ensure that you receive maximum compensation for your case is to retain a car accident lawyer immediately after the collision.
 A lawyer can ensure that your case resolves for the largest recovery as quickly as possible.

 How Long Does It Take to Receive a Settlement?